kragorg/dng/chapters/2025-05-11 — Dungeons and Gardens.md

 the Remorhaz requires weeks of repair, leaving the adventurers stranded for now.
-The clock ticks mercilessly for the Liel-Tethwick family, with Salsvalt 200 miles away and the Frigid Woe’s icy grip threatening to claim their lives.
+The clock ticks mercilessly for the Liel-Tethwick family, with Salsvault 200 miles away and the Frigid Woe’s icy grip threatening to claim their lives.
 It had already been five days